The Revenue Blog /

 This real-time information is highly important in today’s rapidly changing and highly competitive business environment, as teams strive to make their forecasted numbers month after month.

-How Does Evidence-Based Forecasting Work?
+How Does Data-Driven Forecasting Work?

-Weekly Submissions
+Weekly Submissions by Sales Rep

 Within each of these deals, salespeople should include the deal amounts, as well as the stage of the sales process they are in, with proof.
 In the case of an organization using MEDDICC, they should provide evidence of which components they have secured.